caiyuanzhe/RecommendationSystem/README.md

 # RecommendationSystem
-This is the article recommendation system.
+This is a personalized news recommendation system.